kmacdonald06/language-translator/index.md

 # About

-{{site.data.keyword.languagetranslatorfull}} is a translation API that uses domain-specific models to translate text from one language to another.
+{{site.data.keyword.languagetranslatorfull}} is a translation API that can identify the language of your text and translate it into different languages programmatically.
 {: shortdesc}

-The service provides translation models for the following domains.
-- **News:** targeted at news articles and transcripts.
-- **Conversational:** targeted at conversations and colloquial phrases.
-- **Patent:** targeted at technical and legal terminology.

-In addition to using the provided translation models, you can build upon the news models to create your own [custom models](customizing.html) for your use case.
+In addition to using the provided translation models, you can build upon the base translation models to create your own [custom models](customizing.html) for your use case.

-A preview of new Neural Machine Translation (NMT) models that offer improved translations is now available.
-For more details, view the [release notes](release-notes.html#12-january-2018).
-{: tip}

 ## Quick links